antonioPetrocelli/wso2-upgrade/am/420to430/README.md

 * Source script v4.3.0: [<API-M_HOME>/dbscripts/](/am/wso2am-4.3.0/dbscripts/)
 * **Note:** *By default WSO2CARBON_DB will be an embedded H2 database and it is not necessary to change it to another database.
 But if you have a requirement to change it, make sure that each server node have its own WSO2CARBON_DB*

-## AM Postgres DB Version Comparison
+## Verifica delle differenze nella struttura tra i DB Postgres
 * [420to430](/am/420to430/db/postgres/)